 - I. Any student absent from the final exam without an excuse that is accepted by the College Dean will be given a mark of zero. - 2.
 The maximum number of (stamped) sick leave for out-patient students is five days if approved within two working days, whereas for in-patient students, approval must be sought within four working days from the period of absence. - 3.
 If the student misses the final exam with a reasonable excuse that is accepted by the Dean of the College, the Dean is responsible for informing the Directorate of Admissions and Registration of the need to assign a grade of "incomplete", where the course instructor will schedule a make-up exam within the first 2 weeks of the next semester unless the student has postponed that semester; this rule doesn't apply to the summer semester since it is an optional semester.
-If this does not happen, the student will not be able to retake the exam, and he/she will be assigned the minimum grade for that course which is (IF, 35).
+If this does not happen, the student will not be able to retake the exam, and he/she will be assigned zero in that exam.